 All the scenic material used on the Hoosac Valley Railroad comes from Dick Elwell’s backyard.
-Using natural materials such as soil from the earth on your model railway roads enhances your layout and bring the realism to new levels.
+Using natural materials such as soil from the earth on your model railway roads enhances your layout and brings the realism to new levels.
 You can purchase materials from a craft store to create model railway roads, but why not use free and easily accessible materials?

 Detailing Model Railway Roads